 - Allocate a significant amount of time for the audit – it can take days!

 If you are going to capture personas, needs and journey step, you need to able to tag these against each content item so the tool you use is going to have to be able to do this – Odyssiant does allow this, by the way!

 The best audit would directly associate the data components as ‘tags’ with the actual content.
 That can only be done if you upload the content into a library where these metadata tags can be attached.
 Ideally you would do this as you undertake the audit but it could be done retrospectively.

 The alternative is just to provide links to folders and urls within a spreadsheet but that is fraught with issues as links age, change and disappear over time.

-Having completed the audit, you should be in position to plan the content that will maximise customer engagement and fill the customer journey gaps.
-To find out more on how to do this off the back of a content audit, read this article.
+Having completed the perfect content audit, you should be in position to plan the content that will maximise customer engagement and fill the customer journey gaps.